YanuG/docker/roboboat_image/readme.md

 ```
 ssh-keygen
 ```
 Step 2.
+Add the public ssh key into your github/gitlab account.

+Step 3.
 To build the container, type the following command in terminal
 ```
 docker build -t ros .
 ```

-Step 3.
+Step 4.
 To run the image type into terminal.
 ```
 docker run -it ros
 ```

-Step 4.
+Step 5.
 To leave the container.
 Type in terminal
 ```
 exit
 ```